Talk to Aging Parents About Finances

 This is one conversation that calls for tact and sensitivity.
 When you notice that your parents are slowing down because of age or illness, it’s time to reach out to them and offer support.

 Set the tone.
 Be respectful and nonjudgmental.
-And remain so, even if your parents seem hesitant to talk.
+Remain so, even if your parents seem hesitant to talk.
 Stay positive.
 Present the discussion as a way of exploring together how to make their lives more manageable.
 Let them know you are available to help them when they need it.

 Here’s a checklist to start with:

-- Know where to locate important documents such as a will, marriage and birth certificates, military records, titles to property, insurance policies, a living will, financial account information, mortgages and other debts, and tax returns.
+- Know where to locate important documents such as a will, marriage and birth certificates, military records, titles to property, insurance policies, power of attorneys, advanced directives such as a living will, financial account information, mortgages and other debts and tax returns.

 - Learn the location and contents of your parents’ safe deposit box.

-- Make a contact list of your parents’ doctors, and note details of any medications that your parents are taking, including where their prescriptions are filled.
+- Make a contact list of your aging parents’ doctors and note details of any medications that your parents are taking, including where their prescriptions are filled.

 - Talk over your parents’ expenses and develop a strategy for meeting their living and medical expenses if something were to happen.